 Under the Final Policy Statement, existing long-term non-FTA authorization holders may file an application requesting to amend their authorization to extend its export term through December 31, 2050 (inclusive of any make-up period), on a voluntary opt-in basis; existing applicants may amend their pending long-term non-FTA application to request an export term through December 31, 2050 (inclusive of any make-up period), on a voluntary opt-in basis; and future long-term non-FTA export authorizations, if granted, will have a standard export term lasting through December 31, 2050, unless a shorter term is requested by the applicant.
 DOE proposed this policy change under section 3(a) of the Natural Gas Act (NGA) and DOE’s implementing regulations.

-DOE is not establishing a new proceeding or docket in this Notice.
-Comments submitted in compliance with the instructions in the Notice will be placed in the administrative record for all proceedings referenced in the Notice and need only be submitted once.
-Additionally, the submission of comments in response to the Notice will not make commenters parties to any of the affected dockets.
+DOE did not establish a new proceeding or docket in the Notice.
+Comments submitted in compliance with the instructions in the Notice were placed in the administrative record for all proceedings referenced in the Notice.
+Additionally, the submission of comments in response to the Notice did not make commenters parties to any of the affected dockets.
 Persons with an interest in the outcome of one or more of the affected dockets already have been given an opportunity to intervene in or protest those matters by complying with the procedures established in the notice of application issued in each respective docket and published in the Federal Register.
 Future opportunities for intervention or protest will be published in the Federal Register only for the applications to extend the term.